jhyacinthe-p/TE-EpiAtlas/README.md

 be sure that bedtools is loaded

 >module load bedtools

+prerequisite installation should be brief and take less than 10 minutes.

 ------

 If using github, library and other required files are stored seperately due their size:
 They are available in the zenodo repository as "libfiles.zip". https://doi.org/10.5281/zenodo.18343281

-simply unzip lib and files folder directly within the TE-EpiAtlas folder (this repository).
+Simply unzip lib and files folder directly within the TE-EpiAtlas folder (this repository).

 (te_epiatlas_code.zip includes everything: the code, the lib and files and demo data but is much larger)